Lovejoy in Clayton County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Cavalry Action at Lovejoy's Station (approx. 1.3 miles away); The Crawford-Dorsey House (approx. 1.6 miles away); Constantine Memorial (approx. 2.4 miles away); Kilpatrick's Raid at the Nash Farm (approx. 2.6 miles away); The "Right Flank" on the McDonough Road (approx. 2.6 miles away); "The Old Bronze Gentleman of Lovejoy's Station" (approx. 2.6 miles away); Locomotive Bell from the Nancy Hanks (approx. 2.6 miles away); Kilpatrick's Raid (approx. 2.6 miles away).

 Credits.
-This page was last revised on April 9, 2018.
-This page originally submitted on February 8, 2018, by Debra Oliver of Jonesboro, Georgia.
-This page has been viewed 100 times since then and 2 times this year.
+This page was last revised on May 6, 2020.
+It was originally submitted on February 8, 2018, by Debra Oliver of Jonesboro, Georgia.
+This page has been viewed 141 times since then and 20 times this year.
 Photos: 1. submitted on February 8, 2018, by Debra Oliver of Jonesboro, Georgia.
 2, 3, 4. submitted on April 3, 2018, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.